w3f/polkadot-wiki/docs/learn/learn-account-balances.md

 The spendable balance would be 20 DOT (which would also include fees for future transactions from this account).

-Note how the account cannot be reaped from the state while it has a frozen balance, or in general any [consumer and provider reference](./learn-guides-accounts.md#query-account-data-in-polkadot-js).
+Note how the account cannot be reaped from the state while it has a reserved balance, or in general any [consumer and provider reference](./learn-guides-accounts.md#query-account-data-in-polkadot-js).
 Those references determine if an account can be reaped, usually because other accounts depend on the existence of such an account).
 For example, the existential deposit adds a provider reference simply